sowmya1283/hangman_python/README.md

 ## **Unfixed Bugs**

-* All the bugs which have been identified have been fixed and there are no unknow defects.
+* All the bugs which have been identified have been fixed and there are no known defects.

 ## **Deployment**